Skip to main content

 GIS302 - Introduction to Geographic Information Systems

-GIS 302: Introduction to Geographic Information Systems is an introduction to GIS theory and application.
+GIS 302 Introduction to Geographic Information Systems is an introduction to GIS theory and application.
 Emphasis will be placed on understanding how geospatial features are represented and captured as data and how these data can be managed, analyzed and presented using state-of-the-art GIS tools.
 Hands-on expertise will be developed with ESRI's ArcGIS for Pro software.
 This material is continued in GIS 303.
 This course or equivalent credit is required to continue in the ADGIS program.

 Prerequisites

-Entry into ADGIS program
+Admission into ADGIS/GWAC/BGIS program

 Credits